Alaska & Baja Photo Tours

 This 11-day/10-night expedition among the scattered islands along the shore of the Baja peninsula begins with an overland visit to the gray whale breeding and birthing lagoons of Bahia Magdalena or San Ignacio.
 Encounter whales up close and capture unforgettable photos!
 You also get to snorkel with young sea lions, walk along desert island ridges and palm-lined arroyos, visit a remote fishing village, and kayak into a mangrove lagoon.

-South East Alaska Tour: Western Passages Juneau to Sitka:
+South East Alaska Tour: Western Passages between Sitka and either Juneau or Petersburg:

 There are few species as endangered as full-time professional wildlife photographers, and Wendy Shattil is as rare as they come.
 She is an international award-winning shooter, well known for creating images with provocative light, mood, and humor, linking this talent with a vast knowledge of the natural world and the enthusiasm for sharing it.